elshaw82/100daysofcode/README.md

 **Thoughts**: I may not have a link to post today, but I am still using what time I have to learn.

 \*_Link(s) to work_

+## Day 77: July 10 2020

+**Today's Progress**: A simple responsive nav today.
+I had to scale it way back as I had orginally started creating a product landing page but I'm not a designer, so I found it hard with nothing to work from.

+**Thoughts**: Struggling with focussing on a project to create each day this week.
+Need to get back to JavaScript tomorrow.

+\*_Link(s) to work_ [Responsive Nav](https://codepen.io/elshaw82/full/YzwvEwY)